 By Martin Wahl

-Four distinctive logos have been used in the club’s history.
-The first logo badge was introduced in 1905 and featured a Chelsea pensioner (a retired member of the British army).
-In 1952 a new badge was introduced with the initials on, but it was replaced after a short time with a logo that contain the characteristic lion (the lion was from the Arms of Earl Cadogan, president of the club).
-This logo was abandon in 1866, but would be reintroduced in a modernized version again in 2004.
+Four distinctive logos have been in use during the club’s history.
+The first was introduced in 1905 and featured a Chelsea pensioner (a retired member of the British army).
+In 1952, a second badge was introduced with the initials on, but was replaced after a short time by a logo that contained the characteristic lion (the lion was from the Arms of Earl Cadogan, president of the club).
+The fourth logo was abandon in 1866, but would be reintroduced in a modernized version again in 2004.

 Premier League record